Brian Nordgren: Playing career

 Nordgren joined Ponsonby in 1944, scoring 5 tries.
-In the following season he scored 267 points in the Auckland Rugby League competition and represented Auckland.
-He was a champion sprinter and held the New Zealand junior 100 yard and 220 yard records.
+In the following season he scored 156 points in the Auckland Rugby League competition for Ponsonby which was an Auckland senior club record.
+In an exhibition match between Ponsonby and Mt Albert in Cambridge, Waikato he scored a try and kicked 8 goals.
+He also represented Auckland and scored 91 points from just 5 games including a remarkable 17 tries.
+Norgren also scored 13 points for Auckland Pākehā against Auckland Māori in their 19-16 win.
+He also scored a try in the North Island's 18-8 win over the South Island on October 6, 1945.
+Nordgren was a champion sprinter and held the New Zealand junior 100 yard and 220 yard records.

 Along with Ces Mountford he sensationally signed with Wigan in December 1945, catching the New Zealand Rugby League unawares as they had not realised a 1937 international transfer ban had lapsed in 1941.

 Nordgren made his début for Wigan against Warrington on 3 April 1946 and went on to play in nine matches that season.
 During his time at Wigan he was the top try scorer in the 1949-50 season, with 57 tries, and played in two Challenge Cup finals in 1946 and 1951.
 Wigan lost to Wakefield Trinity in 1946 after Nordgren missed a long-range penalty goal, estimated by Nordgren to be about 54m.
 The team won the Challenge Cup in 1951, defeating Barrow.

 He represented Other Nationalities against France in 1951 and retired in 1955, having played in 293 games and scored 1154 points from 312 tries and 109 goals.